 - Incidents of sexual assault and sexual harassment will be recorded in the College’s Critical Incidents Register.

-- Details of any SASH incidents will be confidentially and securely retained according to the College’s Privacy Policy and the Student Complaints and Grievance (Non-Academic) Procedure.
+- Details of any GBV & SASH incidents will be confidentially and securely retained according to the College’s Privacy Policy and the Student Complaints and Grievance (Non-Academic) Procedure.

-- The Dean of Studies will provide summarised and de-identified reports and incident data to the Executive Management and the Governing Board.
+- The Chief Operations Officer will provide summarised and de-identified reports and incident data to the Executive Management and the Governing Board.
 Where students are involved, reports will be provided to the Academic Board.